 Exchange administrators, sometimes, may not realize the growth of their Exchange databases.
 And this unusual growth often leads to mounting as well as inaccessibility issues.
 Luckily, there are many ways to reduce the size of database.
 Some are discussed here:

-Delete unwanted data from the database - It is one of the most obvious methods to reduce the EDB file size effectively.
+It is one of the most obvious methods to reduce the EDB file size effectively.
 Deleting unwanted data will create free space for adding new data.
 But make sure you don’t end up erasing important data accidentally.
 And surprisingly, even after deletion, you may not see any reduction in the size of the EDB file.
 But don’t worry—the space freed by deleting the data is there and Exchange will use it for adding new data (instead of increasing the databases size).

-Perform offline defragmentation or move data to a new database - Offline defragmentation helps to reclaim the free space available (known as white space) in the Exchange database.
+Offline defragmentation helps to reclaim the free space available (known as white space) in the Exchange database.
 This process compresses database, eradicates the blank and unused space, and reduces the database size.
 Thus, it effectively brings continuity in storage.
 And Eseutil is the Microsoft utility that helps in defragmentation.
 However, this process has the disadvantage that it is a slow process and can be performed only after dismounting the database (it means that all the mailboxes of the database will be unavailable for a considerable period of time).

 You can get the amount of whitespace in a database by running the following cmdlets in Exchange Management Shell: